Case study

 Approach

-• Combined metrics into an interpretable composite index to support ranking and prioritization.
+• Combined metrics into a composite index to create a transparent prioritization framework.

-• Packaged the workflow as a runnable demo with documented assumptions and clear scope boundaries.
+• Packaged the workflow with documented assumptions, outputs, and scope boundaries for reuse by future researchers.

 Why this matters